swiftlang/swift-evolution/proposals/0472-task-start-synchronously-on-caller-context.md

 An important use case of this API is to support calling into an actor isolated context when in a synchronous function that is dynamically already running on that actor.
 This situation can occur both with instance actors and global actors, however the most commonly requested situation where this shows up is synchronous handler methods in existing frameworks, and which often may have had assumptions about the main thread, and did not yet annotate their API surface with @MainActor annotations.

-It would be possible to create a _dynamically asserting_ version of `Task.startSynchronously`, which does handle the happy path where indeed we "know" where we're going to be called quite well, but gives a *false sense of security* as it may crash at runtime, in the same way the `Actor/preconditionIsolated()` or `Actor/assumeIsolated` APIs do.
+It would be possible to create a _dynamically asserting_ version of `Task.immediate`, which does handle the happy path where indeed we "know" where we're going to be called quite well, but gives a *false sense of security* as it may crash at runtime, in the same way the `Actor/preconditionIsolated()` or `Actor/assumeIsolated` APIs do.
 We believe we should not add more such dynamically crashing APIs, but rather lean into the existing APIs and allow them compose well with any new APIs that should aim to complement them.

 The dynamically asserting version would be something like this: